afauroux/MagdaAndAntoineAndTheVan/posts/Patagonia-1.md

 ![royal pinguins next to the "Inutil bay" (you can feel the pain of the poor sailors that had to sail their ways around these ragged islands in the name they gave to caps and bays)](https://user-images.githubusercontent.com/20797902/227959034-72e27d5a-9244-4824-aa7e-1e0e5a461dac.jpg)

 We went on together across Tierra del Fuego all the way to Ushuaia, the end of the road.
-The town started as a British mission established in second half of XIX century by the relentless efforts of courageous pioneers, that sadly resulted directly or indirectly in the vanishing of all the local indigenous tribes (diseases, alcohol, internal conflicts due to land loss, manhunt, and assimilation).
+The town started as a British mission established in second half of XIX century by the relentless efforts of struggling pioneers, that sadly resulted directly or indirectly in the vanishing of all the local indigenous tribes (diseases, alcohol, internal conflicts due to land loss, manhunt, and assimilation).
+We then took a boat across the Beagle Chanel (named after the HMS Beagle that carried onboard young Darwin while he was forming his famous theory), and saw some tiny penguins from very (too?) close.

 ![forest in southern Tierra del Fuego](https://user-images.githubusercontent.com/20797902/227959016-8c282699-58b6-4f1d-9cfc-02a46701782a.jpg)

-The small hamlet have since then turned to a crowded touristic place where we failed to feel the remoteness of this uttermost part of the earth (name of the book written by Lucas Bridges, who was born and lived among the natives here; the book also describes the life of his father, Thomas Bridges, who was one of the first to manage to permanently settle thanks to his efforts to learn the language of the Yaghans - one of the 4 main tribes).

 ![dad and Aga walking on the beach, Beagle Channel](https://user-images.githubusercontent.com/20797902/227959030-d0cc635f-6cb5-4f0b-9dca-6e316dd8384e.jpg)

 ![Ushuaia seen from the Beagle Channel](https://user-images.githubusercontent.com/20797902/227959036-ab96ea2e-d393-445d-8493-3bcce942b021.jpg)

-We then took a boat across the Beagle Chanel (named after the HMS Beagle that carried onboard young Darwin while he was forming his famous theory), and saw some tiny penguins from very (too?) close.

 ![bird island on the Beagle Channel](https://user-images.githubusercontent.com/20797902/227959042-58fdef0a-370b-4b2b-8a30-8535bf1afb0e.jpg)